mikegagnon/linked-lists/README.md

         this.next = undefined;
     }

-    // Appends value to the end of the list.
+    // Creates a new node to hold value, and appends the new node to the end
+    // of this list.
+    //
-    // Does not return anything.
+    // Doesn't return anything.
     append(value) {
         if (this.next == undefined) {
             this.next = new Node(value);